 Sadly however just 5 days after the attack Lindsey would be visited by a man named Matt Manning.
 Manning was quite a heavy set man with a very posh, refined English accent.
 He was very well dressed and very charming on the surface.

 Matt approached Simon, knowing from asking around that he was good friends with Lindsey.
-Simon was reluctant to tell him anything about Lindsey.
+Simon was reluctant to tell him anything about Lindsey however.
 Despite the fact that Matt claimed to have knowledge on Lindsey’s attackers, Simon told him to leave.
-Simon believed Matt that he knew what they were and that was why he wanted him gone.
-He even told Matt as he pushed him out of the front door.
+He told Matt as he pushed him out of the front door.
 “I know what those men were too and I don’t want Lindsey to have anything to do with them”.

 Matt however did not heed the bookshop owners warning.
 He would stay close to his shop and eventually he cornered Lindsey when she came to see Simon that afternoon.